unrealnerd/notes/git.md

     IdentityFile ~/.ssh/id_ed25519
 ```

-anoher alternate way to use
+anoher alternate way to use different ssh keys

 - use it this way `git clone git@personal:<path>`